webix-hub/docs/data/tutorials/start_coding.md

 decide how the components would be related to each other.
 [Building App Architecture](desktop/building_app_architecture.md) article will help you position components and make you acquainted with layout types the library offers.

-Further on, there're a number of data-presenting [components](desktop/components.md) and special features like toolbar, menu and calendar that would breathe life into your app and make it dynamically change to implement all the functions you wish it to perform.
+Further on, there are a number of data-presenting [components](desktop/components.md) and special features like toolbar, menu and calendar that would breathe life into your app and make it dynamically change to implement all the functions you wish it to perform.

 The library is supplied with a rich set of samples to show you how the components look and perform in reality.
 So you won't regret having spent some time